 You don't have to log onto the Azure portal and can manage these resources directly from the ControlUp console.
 Using ControlUp, you can perform actions like setting a maximum session limit on the host pool, getting Azure image information, or sending a message to a user through the WVD service.

-To run the ControlUp Script Actions for Windows Virtual Desktop (WVD), you must prepare both Azure and your ControlUp environment.
+To run the ControlUp Script Actions for WVD, you must prepare both Azure and your ControlUp environment.
 Perform these procedures as described in this article:

 - Configure Azure App Registration and Service Principal Object for ControlUp Script Actions.
 Create an Azure user with the necessary role and permissions to enable the integration.